-Looking to decorate your home with something other than poinsettias for the holidays? here’s a list of blooming Christmas plants and flowers.
+Looking to decorate your home with something other than Poinsettias for the holidays?
+Here’s a list of Christmas plants and flowers.

 2. Christmas Cactus

 I remember these distinctly from my childhood and they’re still very popular.
-Christmas Cactus makes a long-lasting houseplant and will bloom again for you next year.
+Christmas Cactus is a long-lived plant and will bloom again for you next year.

 3. Phalaenopsis Orchid

-Phalaenopsis Orchids are a lovely choice, as their flowers are on tall stalks and tend to be long-lasting.
+Phalaenopsis Orchids are a lovely choice, as their lovely flowers open on tall stalks and tend to be long-lasting.
+The white ones tend to be the most popular at this time of year but they’re also sold in shades of pink, yellow, and violet.
 Cymbidium Orchids are another choice if you can find them.